 Typically, shade grass seed mixes come with several types of fine fescues suited for less sunlight.
 If you’re putting down grass seed in shaded areas, you’ll need to start doing it before you even think it’s needed as grass in shade tends to decline slowly.
 Overseeding should be a regular part of your fall routine.

 You must also treat your grass in shaded areas more cautiously.
 Shade grass will get stressed if over-fertilized or over-treated with herbicides (including both pre-emergent and post-emergent).
 Instead, you should only spot treat as needed.
-There is also no need for crabgrass control on grass under trees, since crabgrass only grows in sunny areas.
+There is also no need for crabgrass control on grass in shade under trees, since crabgrass only grows in sunny areas.

 Grass under trees can pose other challenges, as well.
 For one, it can be tricky to mow.
 If you have large trees with large surface roots, it can be very difficult to mow without damaging the roots (or maybe your mower!).
 Those roots will also contribute to the challenge of growing grass.
 In general, grass under trees tends to compete for nutrients and moisture with the trees as a big tree needs a lot to survive.

-Realistic Solutions for Your Shaded Property
+Solutions For Your Shaded Lawn

 One approach to growing grass in the shade is to help get your lawn more sunlight.
 This can be done with tree pruning services, at least to a point.
 Often trees grow together or near a structure so as trees grow, there is less and less light reaching the lawn.
 This can be minimally remedied with trimming in order to allow some filtered light and to raise the canopy to get some early or late sun to areas underneath.